Sales Productivity: Finding the Right Leading Indicators

 Drive sales productivity with a tiered model

-When deciding which performance metrics are most relevant, sales operations leaders should follow the guidance below.
+To decide which performance metrics are most relevant, follow the guidance below.

 Use a tiered model to design sales performance metrics